erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 ![Screenshots](http://i.imgur.com/YO66kdK.png)

-This is my way of working when installing a new operating system.

 First upgrade kernel, nvidia and cinnamon/nemo.
 If everything is still working we can install the software and start customizing the system.